matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 # Behavioral Pattern

-## Strategy Pattern,
+## Strategy Pattern

-**Example**: Comparator interface
+- Comparator interface
-Algorithm to sort list of strings.
-Each algorithm implements the interface `Comparator<String>` Any object that implements this interface has a method that takes in 2 strings, and specifies which string comes first.
+    - Algorithm to sort list of strings.
+Each algorithm implements the interface `Comparator<String>`
+    - Any object that implements this interface has a method that takes in 2 strings, and specifies which string comes first.

 ```java
 int compare(String s1, String s2)